-Join Ron Davis for an in-depth discussion in this video Creating database diagrams, part of Developing Microsoft SQL Server 2014 Databases.
+Join Ron Davis for an in-depth discussion in this video Creating database diagrams, part of SQL Server 2014: Developing Databases.

 - Okay, let's take a look at creating database diagrams.
 There's a number of different reasons for creating these database diagrams, one of which is, it really helps you to understand an existing database by doing that, by going through and creating the database diagram, so that you can see the various tables and the relationships between those tables.
 Another thing you can do is to document your database with a database diagram so that the other administrators can use it, or the other developers can use it to understand how the overall database works together.